 The short answer is yes, it is legal in all 50 States to purchase and consume CBD oil as long as it’s sourced from Imported Industrial Hemp (it’s still, technically, not legal to grow it in the United States so it’s imported from places like Europe and China).
 This kind of hemp oil is considered a supplement by the Food and Drug Administration (FDA), not a medication.
 That means it’s not regulated the same way a drug is.

 For a longer explanation on the legalities of CBD oil, read the article Is Cannabidiol Legal?
 What’s it’s Current Legal Status? from HealthyHempOil.com.

 Have you or would you try CBD treats for your dog?
-I know this is still confusing too so please leave any questions you have and I’ll research it.
+I know this could still be confusing so please leave any questions you have and I’ll research it.